430 ILCS 5/) Liquefied Petroleum Gas Regulation Act.

 - Installation of tanks (including relocation of existing tanks) larger than 2,000 gallons in individual capacity.

-- Installation of multiple tanks at the same site with an aggregate capacity of greater than 4,000 gallons.
+- Installation of a tank that would bring the aggregate capacity of greater than 4,000 gallons on one site or property.

 - Installation of any capacity tank that will be used to dispense LP-Gas (such as refilling cylinders or fueling vehicles).